AntL4b/anthill-framework/README.md

 [![NPM Version][npm-version-image]][npm-url]
 [![NPM Install Size][npm-install-size-image]][npm-install-size-url]

-The project aims to provide an environment and tools for developing REST API using AWS Lambdas and API Gateway.
-It comes with an HTTP request handling system that can handle caching requests, run middlewares, deal with CORS and much more !
+The project aims to provide an environment and tools for developing REST API using AWS Lambda and API Gateway.
+Anthill framework comes with an HTTP request handling system capable of caching, running middlewares, dealing with CORS and much more !
 It can handle classic AWS Lambda invocation as well (i.e. No HTTP / AWS API Gateway integration)

-Anthill comes with strong typing and structure because code benefits from being explicit and readability counts.
+Anthill comes with strong typing and structure because readability counts and code benefits from being explicit.

 ## Quick start

-Here is how we can code a simple "Hello world" example:
+Here is the code for an "Hello world" example:

 ```ts
 import {